Showing posts with label poem. Show all posts

 Fourteen national cemeteries were established by 1862.

 When hostilities ended, a grim task began.
 In October 1865, Quartermaster General Montgomery C. Meigs directed officers to survey lands in the Civil War theater to find Union dead and plan to reinter them in new national cemeteries.
 Cemetery sites were chosen where troops were concentrated: camps, hospitals, battlefields, and railroad hubs.
-By 1872, 74 national cemeteries and several soldiers’ lots contained 305,492 remains, about 45 percent were unknown.
+By 1872, 74 national cemeteries and several soldiers' lots contained 305,492 remains, about 45 percent of which were unknown.

 Lodge at City Point, Va., pre-1928.
 The first floor contained a cemetery office, living room, and kitchen for the superintendent's family; three bedrooms were upstairs.